 Redundancy

 Reliance upon a single AtoN may result in a higher availability requirement which may prove difficult for the provider to meet.
-Therefore, implementation of multiple aids should be considered to provide redundancy.
+Therefore, implementation of multiple aids should be considered to provide redundancy and reduce risk.

 Duplication of the navigational functions of a single AtoN may be appropriate to provide a degree of redundancy to avoid the excessive cost of emergency repairs.
 Moreover, temporary duplication may be provided when new or alternative types of aids are being introduced in order to allow a safe transition period.